quwahara/skb-delay/README.md

 * INPUT checkbox tag and INPUT text tag are paired.
 * The pairs are in the each of deep nested DIV tags.

-The symptom doesn't occur after software keyboard was showed onece.
+The symptom doesn't occur:

+* After software keyboard was showed onece.
-The symptom doesn't occur if you replace INPUT checkbox tag to INPUT radio tag.
+* If you replace INPUT checkbox tag to INPUT radio tag.
   (radios.html is replaced file.
 I hope this symptom is to be a hint for a resolution.)
-The symptom doesn't occur if you open checkboxes.html by iOS Chrome browser.
+* If you open checkboxes.html by iOS Chrome browser.

 ### Reproduction video on YouTube